JonasToth/CppCoreGuidelinesTooling/tool_overview.md

 Would need to be heuristic.
 Look for exception values "leaked" out of `catch` clauses.

+#### clang-tidy
+* some compilers warn for switch on enums, where not all cases are handled.
+Compile with all warnings

 ### <a name="Re-no-throw-raii"></a>E.25: If you can't throw exceptions, simulate RAII for resource management